 Stuff happens.
 Computers and Venti Iced Teas collide with disastrous results.
 Your neighbor burns the bacon and ends up flooding his floor (and your ceiling).
 Between bar #1 and your best friend’s futon, your credit card ends up somewhere in between.
+If you are living with low-key anxiety about what could happen and aren’t sure how to shore up your life, read on.
+From tackling big insurance questions like “how much coverage do I need and what do I need covered” to making sure you have secured your belongings, a few quick actions today could safeguard your space and your sanity.

 Now that you have your awesome inventory on a computer file, where to store it in case something happens to your computer?
 I have everything backed up on both an external hard drive and on Dropbox.com.
 You can get an external hard drive for $45 or less, and it will hold all of your music and pictures.
 I personally use Dropbox for my documents as it saves automatically and syncs with my computer as I save new documents.